felippeomgt/docker-hub-php/README.md

 ### [Acquia](#acquia)

-Our intent is to be a Docker container that mimics Memcached running on Acquia environment with the same version of softwares, packages, modules and its underlying operating system.
+Our intent is to be a Docker container that mimics PHP/Apache running on Acquia environment with the same version of softwares, packages, modules and its underlying operating system.

 Acquia publishes a table with its platform infrastructure information on the link: https://docs.acquia.com/cloud/arch/tech-platform